-This information is provided pursuant to the requirements of California Health and Safety Code, Sections 119400 – 119402, which requires pharmaceutical companies doing business in California to make available their Compliance Program and annual written declaration of compliance with the Compliance Program.
+This information is provided pursuant to the requirements of California Health and Safety Code, Section 119402, which requires pharmaceutical companies doing business in California to make a description of their Compliance Program available and to provide an annual written declaration of compliance with their Compliance Program.

 Written communications may also be received by the Optinose Chief Compliance Officer at the below address.Optinose Chief Compliance Officer